 Craig Barton, M.S.P.T.

-Craig received his Masters in Physical Therapy from Western University of Health Sciences in Pomona, California.
-Craig enjoys working with all types of patients but has developed a strong interest in the foot and ankle.
-Craig has also attended courses on the knee and shoulder.
-Craig is currently in the process of becoming certified in mechanical diagnosis and treatment of the spine through the McKenzie Institute.
-He has been with the Reno Orthopedic Clinic Physical Therapy and Hand Center since 2000.
+Craig Barton received his Master’s in Physical Therapy from Western University of Health Sciences in Pomona, California.
+He enjoys working with all types of patients but has developed a strong interest in the foot and ankle.
+He has also attended courses on the knee and shoulder.
+Craig joined the Reno Orthopedic Clinic Physical Therapy team in 2000.

 Lori Beck, P.T., M.D.T.

-Lori received her Physical Therapy degree from the University of Montana in Missoula, Montana.
+Lori Beck received her Physical Therapy degree from the University of Montana in Missoula, Montana.
 She is certified in mechanical diagnosis and treatment of the spine with the McKenzie Institute.
 She is focused on spinal injuries, shoulder and knee injuries and patient education for preventative care and self-management.
-She joined the Reno Orthopedic Clinic Physical Therapy and Hand Center in 1991.
+She joined the Reno Orthopedic Clinic Physical Therapy team in 1991.

-Troy received his Masters in Physical Therapy degree from Western University of Health Sciences in 2002.
-He is a graduate of the Kaiser Permanente Vallejo Physical Therapy Fellowship in Orthopedic Manual Therapy and Musculoskeletal Primary Care.
+Troy Burley received his Master’s in Physical Therapy degree from Western University of Health Sciences in 2002.
+He is a graduate of the Kaiser Permanente Vallejo Physical Therapy Fellowship in Orthopaedic Manual Therapy and Musculoskeletal Primary Care.
 Troy is an Orthopedic Clinical Specialist certified by the American Board of Physical Therapy Specialties.
-He is a member of the American Physical Therapy Association and the American Academy of Orthopedic Manual Physical Therapists.
-He is currently a PhD candidate in orthopedics and sports science at Rocky Mountain University of Health Professions.
-Troy joined the Reno Orthopedic Clinic Physical Therapy and Hand Center in 2008.
+He is a member of the American Physical Therapy Association and is a fellow of the American Academy of Orthopaedic Manual Physical Therapists.
+Troy earned a PhD in orthopaedics and sports science at Rocky Mountain University of Health Professions in 2018.
+Troy joined the Reno Orthopedic Clinic Physical Therapy team in 2008.

 David Tompkins, M.S.P.T.

-David received his BA in Health Sciences from the University of Nevada, Reno in 2001.
-He went on to receive his Masters of Science degree in Physical Therapy from the University of Nevada, Las Vegas in 2004 and subsequently joined the Reno Orthopedic Clinic Physical Therapy and Hand Center.
+David Tompkins received his Bachelor of Arts in Health Sciences from the University of Nevada, Reno in 2001.
+He went on to receive his Master of Science degree in Physical Therapy from the University of Nevada, Las Vegas in 2004 and subsequently joined the Reno Orthopedic Clinic Physical Therapy and Hand Center.
 David enjoys the challenges of outpatient physical therapy with experience and training in the treatment of ankle, cervical spine, hip, knee, lumbar spine, shoulder, and thoracic spine patients.
 His approach is in the mechanical diagnosis and treatment of orthopedic patients.

 Tim Tulppo, P.T.

-Tim received his Bachelors in Physical Therapy from University of Tennessee in Knoxville, Tennessee.
+Tim Tulpporeceived his Bachelors in Physical Therapy from University of Tennessee in Knoxville, Tennessee.
 His focus is general sports and orthopedic rehabilitation with an emphasis on knees and shoulders.
-Tim joined the Reno Orthopedic Clinic Physical Therapy and Hand Center in 2007.
+Tim joined the ROC physical therapy team in 2007.